 IN 10 years, the government has still not prosecuted a single company for producing paint with hazardous lead levels.
 That’s according to Deryck Spence, Executive Director of the SA Paint Manufacturing Association (SAPMA).

-Spence made the observation in the run-up to International Lead Poisoning Prevention Week starting on October 20.
+Spence made the observation in the run-up to International Lead Poisoning Prevention Week which started on October 20.
 The awareness week was introduced by the World Health Organisation to try to reduce the number of fatalities from lead poisoning.
 The WHO has estimated that 143 000 people died from this last year with leaded paints a major contributor.